stefanwalther/handlebars-dual/.verb.md

 ## Purpose

-This library solve a common problem for me:
+This library solves a common problem for me:
 Writing documentation in (GitHub flavored) markdown with extended markdown syntax, which can then be used in a nice formatted way in Html, but at the same time a GitHub markdown compliant output should be generated.

 ## Installation